-Writing has been at a cost – these great songs don’t just pop out of my head, are scribbled down and then allow me to nip down the street to buy a paper.
+Writing has been at a cost – these great songs don’t just pop out of my head.
+They are not scribbled down so I can then nip down the street to buy a paper and a pack of cigarettes.
 I give you pleasure, but it costs me dear.

 I can tell you fancy, I can tell you plain